falmar/shop-x-hedron/README.md

 The tests are located at `tests` folder.
 Services, Repos and Controllers are tested.

+Locally Sqlite is used as database, but it can be changed to any other SQL database supported by Laravel.
+The hosted API uses MySQL. _There is very basic db seed for products._

 Feel free to navigate the code, I have tried to keep it as simple as possible.
 If you have any questions please let me know.

 ### Running with hosted UI